-The Heart Valve Center at the UT Health East Texas Cardiovascular Institute
+The Heart Valve Center at the UT Health East Texas Heart and Vascular Institute

 Heart valve disease is a life-threatening condition where one or more of the heart’s four valves fails to pump efficiently.
 Common causes are valvular insufficiency, also called leaky valve or vascular stenosis, where valves have become hardened and narrowed.